 The first experiment is the reduction of a $2 \times 2 \times 2$ cube where each voxel has the same label.
 Fig. 4a shows the initial combinatorial map for this object.
 (The labels of vertices and edges correspond to the labels used by our library.)
 The final configuration is shown in Fig. 4b.
+The map is reduced to 4 darts defining 2 vertices, 2 edges, 1 face and 1 volume.

 One vertex represents the background and the other one represents the voxels of the initial cube that has been merged into 1 element.
 These 2 vertices are connected by 1 face that is bounded by 2 edges.